 When the medical examiner took the stand, he described how a bullet pierced Hilarie in the head from behind, exiting via his cheek.
 He did not die immediately.

 Warner was the first of the four co-defendants to face trial.
-Cases against Bustos, Gray and Ellington have yet to begin.
-All three face the same charges, but the first-degree murder charges carry a mandatory life sentence only if convicted.
-Only Warner faces the possibility of a death sentence.
+Bustos, Gray and Ellington faced the same charges, but the first-degree murder charges carry a mandatory life sentence only if convicted.
+Only Warner faced the possibility of a death sentence.